Judging

 Voting methods

-Score Criteria vs. Top Picks, weights, and category-scoped criteria.
+Score Criteria vs. Top Picks, weights, and per-category rubrics.

 Adding judges